Best red wine picks for 2025

 Best for: BBQ, pizza or spicy foods.

-Every year, professional critics, from Robert Parker to the Wine Spectator panels, guide us through a sensory journey to find the best red wines.
-Wines are ranked based on detailed criteria, including:
+Every year, professional critics, from Robert Parker to the Wine Spectator panels, guide us through a sensory journey rating the best red wines.
+Their role goes beyond subjective enjoyment: it is a rigorous assessment designed to capture technical precision and sensory brilliance.
+A truly great red wine must excel in several interconnected areas:

 • Aroma: the smell and taste of the wine, especially fruity, floral or spicy scents.